Wanderers-Of-The-Rift/wotr-docs/README.md

 **A living design & gameplay archive for Wanderers of the Rift.**

-This repository holds all design docs, style guides, gameplay concepts, meeting notes, and discussions for **Wanderers of the Rift** — an ARPG-style Minecraft modpack project.
+This repository holds all design docs, style guides, gameplay concepts, meeting notes, and discussions for **Wanderers of the Rift**: an ARPG-style Minecraft modpack project.

 ---